rickardlindberg/rickardlindberg.me/writing/projectional-editor-design-limit/index.markdown

 That way, the same document would always be used.

-But creating projections in this is not possible with the current design.
+But creating projections in this way is not possible with the current design.

 Let's look at the driver again to see why: